electerious/fsify/README.md

 ### Structure from `tree -J`

 `tree` is a Linux and Unix command that lists the contents of directories in a tree-like format.
 It's a helpful CLI to view the structure of your file system.
-The flag `-J` prints out an JSON representation of the tree.
-The output can be used in `fsify`.

 ```
 tree -J --noreport ./* > tree.json